-Spitians do this with charm and smile!
+Spitians do this with charm and a smile!
 Getting to learn the go-with-the-flow, make-your-life-happen is such a learning experience.
-Do talk to the villagers and understand their way of life, and you might as well take a lot back with you then you’d have imagined!
+Do talk to the villagers and understand their way of life, and you might as well take a lot back with you than you’d have imagined!

 Venturing out to nearby places

 Of course, Kaza is famous for its proximity to the nearby wonders of the region.
 Almost all your favorite vacation points in the valley will begin from here and for a good reason.
 The road connectivity is decent, and there is a lot to cover nearby.
 From witnessing a Buddhist Mummy in Giu to heading out to check out Komic village – Kaza will provide you everything!

 Kaza is a genuine gem that everyone often overlooks without sound reason.
 I truly believe that while it may not hold enough glamour for when you enter Spiti to explore – Kaza can become the break from isolation after a long period in other settlements.
 Kaza will provide you with that easy reconnect to civilization.